csbobby/STAR/docs/README.md

 You are welcome to use [STAR Challenge Leaderboard](https://eval.ai/web/challenges/challenge-page/1325/overview) for the online evaluation on the test dataset.

 ## STAR Repository
+This is the repository that contains source code for the STAR Homepage website.
 Please find benchmark details or tools from the [STAR Repository](https://github.com/csbobby/STAR_Benchmark).

 ## Citation